 Using composites of social, economic, and health-related demographics, along with temperature and vegetation variability, influenced by several studies, I created a Heat Vulnerability Index (HVI) to locate populations that are at an increased risk of heat stroke or other heat-related illnesses.
 The map below visualizes heat vulnerability at the census tract resolution, with neighborhood clusters outline in black.

 HVI Scores range from 0 to 1, with 0 indicating the existence of little to no vulnerable populations and 1 indicating the largest vulnerable populations live in those areas.
 The map also includes layers indicating the locations of pools, spray parks, libraries, and other designated cooling centers.
-(Cooling centers are air-conditioned District buildings where people can find relief from the heat.
+Cooling centers are air-conditioned District buildings where people can find relief from the heat.
 They include many senior centers, emergency shelters, and government buildings such as the Reeves Center.
 Update 7/2/2018: The information on this map is from 2017; for current information on cooling centers and other heat-related resources, visit dc.gov/page/heat-emergency-information or call 311.

 As the map shows, the neighborhoods at highest risk of heat stroke or heat-related illnesses include those of Buzzard Point, Edgewood, and Washington Highlands.
 Data such as this can aid in strategic planning during extreme heat events and prioritize resources such as temporary cooling centers and increased educational outreach in high-risk neighborhoods where facilities are lacking.